Casey Cagle: 2018 campaign for governor

 On April 30, 2017, Cagle formally announced his candidacy for governor in 2018.
 Cagle out-fund-raised his opponents by a large margin, attracting nearly $7 million in campaign contributions.

 Cagle was endorsed by the National Rifle Association (NRA), Marietta Daily Journal, Cherokee Tribune, Rome News-Tribune, Waycross Journal Herald, Educators First, and he has earned the support of the Georgia Realtors.
 He has also been endorsed by over 100 police Sheriffs across the state.
 Cagle and Georgia Secretary of State Brian Kemp advanced to a runoff on July 24 since neither received 50% of the vote in the May 22 primary.
 By July 2018, Cagle had raised more than twice as much as Kemp.
 In the primary, Cagle was endorsed by incumbent Governor Nathan Deal, with Deal saying he thought "very highly" of both candidates, but that he favored Cagle.
-The endorsement was described a significant factor in the primary as Deal is widely viewed as the most popular Republican in Georgia.
+The endorsement was described a significant factor in the primary as Deal is widely viewed as the widely recognized Republican in Georgia.

-During the campaign, Cagle sought to appeal to the far-right edge of the Republican Party, portrayed himself as ardently pro-President Donald Trump, and mimicked Trump's imagery and rhetoric.
+During the campaign, Cagle sought to appeal to the far-right edge of the Republican Party, portrayed himself as strongly supportive of President Donald Trump, and adopted similar imagery and rhetoric to Trump.
 Cagle attacked the media as being "fake news".
-Cagle sought to portray his primary opponent Kemp as an incompetent secretary of state, whereas Kemp sought to portray Cagle as scandal-prone and corrupt.
+Cagle sought to portray his primary opponent Kemp as ineffective in his role as secretary of state, whereas Kemp sought to portray Cagle as scandal-prone and corrupt.
 On July 18, Trump tweeted his support for Kemp, saying, "I give him my full and total endorsement."
-Many observers believe the surprise endorsement was the lynch pin for Kemp's late surge.
-It was later confirmed by the President that he endorsed at the behest of the former Georgia governor, his Agriculture Secretary, Sonny Perdue, in retaliation to Governor Nathan Deal's endorsement of Cagle.
+Many observers believe the unexpected endorsement was the lynchpin for Kemp's late surge.
+It was later confirmed by the President that he endorsed at the behest of the former Georgia governor, his Agriculture Secretary, Sonny Perdue, in retaliation to Governor Nathan Deal's endorsement of Cagle, and a decade-old disagreement with Cagle on a tax cut proposal then-Governor Perdue opposed.

 Despite placing first in the May primary with 39%, Cagle lost the runoff to Kemp, 69%–30%, on July 24, 2018.